KIT-CMS/CMSSWWithCrab/README.md

 Often it might make sense to run `cmsRun` multi-threaded (and even with different number of streams).
 To this up properly, please use the `--nThreads` and `--nStreams` options of [`create_configs.py`](create_configs.py), which are passed to `cmsRun`.
 If doing so for the case of grid jobs, you need to take into account, how many threads/streams are usually used within the CMS grid environment.
-Suggestion: please use at most 4 cores, since these would better fit in into CMSW job containers, which are designed for jobs wiht 4 or 8 threads.
+Suggestion: please use at 8 cores, since these would better fit in into CMSW job containers, which are designed for jobs with up to 8 threads.

 Furthermore, it might be, that depending on these settings, the memory consumption of the job significantly changes.
 Feel free to set these numbers differently, e.g. `--nThreads 4`, but `--nStreams 2`, or even `--nStreams 1`.

+You are strongly adviced to test the `cmsRun` config locally on an representative input file, check both the runtime and memory consumption, and project the outcome to proper requirements for `crab3` config.

+It might well be, that there are differences in performance and resource consumption between processing recorded data samples, or simulated samples.
+In consequence, please test these two main use-cases separately from each other.

 ### Some considerations for `crab3` configs